 Watch the World Famous Key West Sunset

 Your family dance party begins the moment you step onboard Fury’s Commotion on the Ocean Live Music Sunset Sail.
 Our expansive catamaran is ready to entertain you and your crew with an evening of live music performed by some of Key West’s top musicians.
-You’ll indulge in delicious food (fresh conch fritters and other appetizers), as well as beer, wine, margaritas, soft drinks and water.
+You’ll indulge in delicious food including hot and cold appetizers, as well as beer, wine, margaritas, soft drinks and water.
 And when we arrive at the perfect spot at sea, the main attraction–the world famous Key West sunset, will awe you as vibrant colors paint the sky.
 It’s a fun-filled family adventure all of you will remember forever!

 Go On A Family Adventure

-For a day in paradise unlike any other, gather up your kids, pack the sunblock and embark on Fury’s Ultimate Adventure!
-A day of sun, sea and nonstop fun is in store, including parasailing, Jet Skiing, banana boat riding, snorkeling and playing in Florida’s only state certified water park!
-The kids will feel the rush of adrenaline as they slide down our giant water slide, climb the tower and jump on our water trampoline.
+For a day in paradise unlike any other, gather up your kids, pack the sunblock and embark on Fury’s Ultimate Adventure H2.0!
+A day of sun, sea and nonstop fun is in store, including parasailing, Jet Skiing, banana boat riding, snorkeling and playing in Key West’s largest ocean waterpark!
+The kids will feel the rush of adrenaline as they slide down our giant water slide, race across the hurdles and swing through the monkey bars.
 You’ll all be treated to breakfast and lunch, beverages, snorkel gear and of course–the unforgettable time of your lives!
-Fury’s Ultimate Adventure is one of the top things to do with kids in Key West!
+Fury’s Ultimate Adventure H2.0 is one of the top things to do with kids in Key West!

 Enjoy a Cuban Breakfast at Fisherman’s Cafe